gmac/constellation-js/README.md

 ## Const - Primitives

-Constellation root namespace provides a collection of geometric primitives.
+Constellation root namespace provides a collection of geometry primitives.
 Geometry primitives have no methods, therefore may be substituted by any object with common attributes.

 **Const.Point** `var point = new Const.Point( x, y );`
 Constellation point primitive. `Point` objects have the following properties: